 Reducing the rate of under-18 conceptions is an ambition in the Department of Health's A Framework for Sexual Health Improvement in England and is measured as an indicator in the Public Health Outcomes Framework.

-Between 1990 and 2016, the under-18 conception rate decreased by 60%, from 47.7 per 1,000 women in 1990 to 18.9 per 1,000 women in 2016.
+Between 1990 and 2017, the under-18 conception rate decreased by 62%, from 47.7 per 1,000 women to 17.9 per 1,000 women.
 The rate of decline appeared to accelerate in 2007.
 In 1999, the Teenage Pregnancy Strategy for England was launched, with the aim of halving the under-18 conception rate by 2010, from a baseline of 46.6 per 1,000 women.
-The evidence-based whole-system approach, alongside investment in contraceptive services, helped achieve success in many local areas.
+The evidence-based whole-system approach, alongside investment in contraceptive services, helped to achieve success in many local areas.
 Although this national target was not met, the under-18 conception rate has continued to fall since the end of this strategy.

-In 2016, there were 18,076 conceptions to those aged under 18, equating to 18.9 conceptions per 1,000 women.
-Of these, 51.4% resulted in abortion, which is the highest percentage in over 25 years.
-This suggests that more needs to be done to prevent unwanted pregnancy through better sexual education for young people, promoting effective contraception methods and improving access to sexual and reproductive health services.
+In 2017, 51.7% of under-18 conceptions resulted in an abortion, which is the highest percentage in over 25 years.
+This suggests that more needs to be done to prevent unwanted pregnancy through better sexual education for young people, promoting effective contraception and improving access to sexual and reproductive health services.